In recent years, detoxing your body has become quite the health trend.

 5 Thyroid-Friendly Ways to Support Detoxification

-Before you jump at the next forced detox fad and end up doing more harm than good… know that there are plenty of things that you can do to help.
+Before you jump at the next detox fad that likely won’t live up to the hype, know that there are plenty of simple, supportive steps you can take.

-Here are some easy ways to do this.
+Here are five easy ways to do just that.

-Your liver is quite dependent on thyroid hormone (T3) to perform its many functions, including detoxification.
+Your liver depends on thyroid hormones to carry out many of its natural functions, including detoxification.

-(NOTE: Get our Carrot Salad recipe and learn how it can help boost your thyroid health in this article on “How to Boost Your Thyroid in 60-Seconds with a Carrot“.)
+(NOTE: Get our Carrot Salad recipe and learn how it can help support your thyroid health in this article on “How to Support Your Thyroid in 60-Seconds with a Carrot“.)

 4. Get Adequate Protein